Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Related Work

-\textbf{Self-Supervised Learning (SSL)} is currently the fastest-growing branch of unsupervised learning, which is mainly exploited to pre-train network to solve a pre-designed \textit{pretext} task, aiming to learn `universal' representations for downstream task from unlabeled raw data using data itself as supervisory signals \cite{jing2020self}.
-Over the last decade, self-supervised pre-training has witnessed a wide range of pretext task designs based on data generation \cite{zhang2016colorful}, spatial or temporal contexts \cite{noroozi2016unsupervised}, and multi-modal correspondence \cite{zou2018df}.
-For various types of self-supervised pretext tasks, contrastive supervision aims to maximize agreement between different data views to forge a discriminative feature subspace \cite{caron2020unsupervised,grill2020bootstrap,zbontar2021barlow,chen2021jigsaw,chen2021exploring}, which is proved effective in learning high quality representations for downstream tasks \cite{chen2020simple,he2020momentum}.
-Nevertheless, contrastive correspondence is hard to be mined in multi-modal ReID scenarios due to the unpaired nature of heterogeneous images.
-In this paper, we leverage cycle-consistency \cite{zhu2017unpaired} between human body parts to enable contrastive learning for RGB-IR ReID.
+Self-Supervised Learning (SSL) is currently the fastest-growing branch of unsupervised learning, aiming to learn `universal' representations by solving a pre-designed \textit{pretext} task using data itself as supervisory signals \cite{jing2020self}.
+Over the last decade, self-supervised learning has witnessed a wide range of pretext task designs based on data generation \cite{zhang2016colorful}, spatial or temporal contexts \cite{noroozi2016unsupervised}, and multi-modal correspondence \cite{zou2018df}.
+For various types of self-supervised pretext tasks, contrastive supervision aims to maximize agreement between different data views to forge a discriminative feature subspace \cite{caron2020unsupervised,grill2020bootstrap,zbontar2021barlow,chen2021jigsaw,chen2021exploring}, which has been proven effective in learning high quality representations for downstream tasks \cite{chen2020simple,he2020momentum}.
+Recent advances on contrastive learning focus on learning contrastive correspondence with delicately designed positive/negative pair generation strategies.
+For instance, MoCo \cite{he2020momentum} constructs negative pairs with a dynamic cross-batch queue; BYOL \cite{grill2020bootstrap} uses a slow-moving average of the online network to replace negative samples; and HCSC \cite{guo2022hcsc} leverages the hierarchical semantic structures of data to retrieve both positive and negative pairs.
+Nevertheless, in multi-modal ReID scenarios, contrastive correspondence is difficult to be mined due to the unpaired nature of heterogeneous images.
+In this paper, we propose to exploit cycle-consistency \cite{zhu2017unpaired} between body parts to implement contrastive learning for RGB-IR ReID scenarios.